aroberge/avantpy/docs/source/tracebacks_upper.rst

     AVANTPY EXCEPTION: RepeatFirstError

-    Error found in file raise_repeat_first.pyupper on line 3.
+    Error found in file 'raise_repeat_first.pyupper' on line 3.

     Dialect used: pyupper

        2: # Catch an early case of using REPEAT not to begin a loop -->3: a = REPEAT
        4: